SenecaCountyOhio/SenCO-GIS-Guide/Guides/10_Splits.md

 *Note: The extension is currently only available for ArcGIS Desktop.*

-Alex Rodd wrote a detailed set of insturctions (with screenshots), to show users how to use the tool.
+Alex Rodd wrote a detailed set of instructions (with screenshots), to show users how to use the tool.
 The instructions are located here;
 ```
 B:\GIS Documents\Welcome\Alex's Notes\Process in order to run a CAUV Calc.docx
 ```